openshift/openshift-origin-design/web-console/knikubevirt/Create-vm/step-3-storage/wizard-storage.md

 # Create Virtual Machine Wizard - Storage Step

+## Pre-populating fields

+In the 'General' step, we allow the user to select the guest operating system.
+This could allow us to auto-fill certain fields (like disk bus and network interface).

 The 1st screen of the storage section in the wizard flow will show the disks in a table view.
 The user can add a disk (this could be either a new disk or attach an existing one).

 ![add disk default](img/Add-disk-default.png)